PaddlePaddle/PaddleSpeech/docs/README_old.md

 :---------------------  | ---------------:  | -------------------:
 LibriSpeech Test-Clean  |   6.85            |   5.41
 LibriSpeech Test-Other  |   21.18           |   13.85
 VoxForge American-Canadian | 12.12          |   7.13
 VoxForge Commonwealth   |   19.82           |   14.93
 VoxForge European       |   30.15           |   18.64
 VoxForge Indian         |   53.73           |   25.51
 Baidu Internal Testset  |   40.75           |   8.48

 For reproducing benchmark results on VoxForge data, we provide a script to download data and generate VoxForge dialect manifest files.
-Please go to ```data/voxforge``` and execute ```sh data.sh``` to get VoxForge dialect manifest files.
+Please go to ```data/voxforge``` and execute ```sh run_data.sh``` to get VoxForge dialect manifest files.
 Notice that VoxForge data may keep updating and the generated manifest files may have difference from those we evaluated on.

 #### Benchmark Results for Mandarin Model (Character Error Rate)